rhino78/technical-questions/README.md

 things to research:
-what is an abstract class
+what is an abstract class?
-what is dependency injection
+what is dependency injection?
 what is a class factory
 how can you store data without using a database what is this?